bhourahine/daresbury_xTB/pages/tutorial/reaction.rst

 For many computational studies the kinetics of a reaction are important to provide insights into the feasibility of reactions.
 Knowledge about the stationary points on the potential energy surface, like the minima and first order saddle points, provides the possibility to compute reaction energies as well as barrier heights.
-To obtain a path from the reactants to the products on the potential energy surface, different techiques have been proposed, here we will be focusing on the growing string method (GSM) to generate reaction paths.\ :footcite:`zimmerman2013`
+To obtain a path from the reactants to the products on the potential energy surface, different techniques have been proposed, here we will be focusing on the growing string method (GSM) to generate reaction paths.\ :footcite:`zimmerman2013`

 Setting up GSM